saikiran76/fastify/README.md

 ### Core features

-- **Highly performant:** as far as we know, Fastify is one of the fastest web frameworks in town, depending on the code complexity we can serve up to 76+ thousand requests per second.
+- **Highly performant:** As far as we know, Fastify is one of the fastest web frameworks in town, depending on the code complexity we can serve up to 76+ thousand requests per second.
 - **Extensible:** Fastify is fully extensible via its hooks, plugins and decorators.
-- **Schema based:** even if it is not mandatory we recommend to use [JSON Schema](https://json-schema.org/) to validate your routes and serialize your outputs, internally Fastify compiles the schema in a highly performant function.
+- **Schema based:** Even if it is not mandatory we recommend using [JSON Schema](https://json-schema.org/) to validate your routes and serialize your outputs, internally Fastify compiles the schema in a highly performant function.
 - **Logging:** logs are extremely important but are costly; we chose the best logger to almost remove this cost, [Pino](https://github.com/pinojs/pino)!
-- **Developer friendly:** the framework is built to be very expressive and help the developer in their daily use, without sacrificing performance and security.
+- **Developer friendly:** The framework is built to be very expressive and help the developer in their daily use, without sacrificing performance and security.